All Episodes

 I want to thank the team over Real America's Voice who's had some great specials recently.

-The Army 250, of course, the commemoration and celebration of Charlie Kirk's life, and then tomorrow for seven hours, maybe longer if it keeps going.
+And then tomorrow for seven hours, maybe longer if it keeps going.

-Uh, we'll have to see.
+We'll have to see.

-Uh, and if you're out, that's fine, but all hell will break loose.
+And if you're out, that's fine, but all hell will break loose.

-Um, which I think is pretty close to Aqaba, which was Lawrence of Arabia's great victory uh with the beginning of the Arab Revolt with uh Faisal's army and others.
+Now they're heading towards the resort on the Red Sea in Egypt, which I think is pretty close to Aqaba, which was Lawrence of Arabia's great victory with the beginning of the Arab revolt with Faisal's army and others.

-Walk us through first off the scale.
+Walk us through, first off, the scale.

-I mean, I think people that haven't worked this problem for decades, don't understand the scale of this solution is pretty breathtaking, is it not, sir?
+I mean, I think people that haven't worked this problem for decades don't understand the scale of this solution is pretty breathtaking, is it not, sir?

 fred fleitz

-And he did this because he has language in there that Israel would never have accepted before, and that is it contemplates a role for the Palestinian Authority for governing Gaza, and it said there may be a future pathway for a Palestinian estate.
+And he did this because he has language in there that Israel would never have accepted before.

 But just that language got the Saudis and the Palestinian Authority on board.

-That they don't want to accept this deal.
+This leaves Hamas with nowhere to go, that they don't want to accept this deal.

-They're not, they don't have any allies.
+They don't have any allies.

 Having said that, Hamas's response is a clever no.

-They have not agreed to disarm, they have not agreed to destroy their weapons, they have ruled out the idea of an international force governing Gaza, and uh they're basically putting themselves in the position where they're dangling the idea of releasing the hostage up front.
+And they're basically putting themselves in the position where they're dangling the idea of releasing the hostage up front.

-So when the U.S. and Israel reject this deal and they may have to, they will be blamed.
+So when the U.S. and Israel reject this deal, and they may have to, they will be blamed.

-It's a clever rejection, but the beauty of the Trump plan is that the world can move on without Hamas in rebuilding Gaza.
+But the beauty of the Trump plan is that the world can move on without Hamas in rebuilding Gaza.

-He's not gonna let Israel occupy Gaza.
+He's not going to let Israel occupy Gaza.

 It's a brilliant plan.

-It certainly qualifies Trump for the Nobel Prize, and it may provide a model for solving other difficult disputes, such as Ukraine.
+It certainly qualifies Trump for the Nobel Prize, and it may provide a model for solving other difficult disputes such as Ukraine.

 steve bannon